Sirli Hanni

 Sirli Hanni (born 27 October 1985) is a retired Estonian biathlete.
 She finished 18th in the 4×6 km relay and 84th in the 7.5 km sprint at the 2010 Winter Olympics in Vancouver.

+Biography

 Hanni was born in Vastseliina, Võru County and attended Vastseliina Gymnasium, graduating in 2005.
 She attended the University of Tartu, graduating in 2018 with a degree in physical education and sports, and attained a master's degree in sports sciences from the University of Tartu in 2020.
 She was a member of the Estonian national team from 2003 to 2012.
 She won a total of 15 medals in biathlon at Estonian national championships between 2008 and 2015: 7 gold, 1 silver and 7 bronze.
 She was the Estonian women's biathlete champion twice, in 2008 and 2009.